Turro75/MyMinUI/README.md

 ## M21/M22:

-  - reintroduced full support for m21/m22, all common features are available
+  - reintroduced full support for m21/m22, all common features are available, the nextui audio fix is disabled as the missing vsync (see below) make it not effective.

   - since the m22 doesn't have the  menu button the menu is emulated by select+start